shihuang047/2bRAD-M/README.md

 (1) **The digital restriction digestion** It is required when input DNA sequences are longer than 31bp or 33bp (e.g., 150bp) or derived from the common shotgun sequencing protocols.
 If input DNA sequences were produced by the 2bRAD sequencing protocol this step will be skipped.

 (2) **Qualitative analysis** Identify the microbes and estimate their abundances based on the 2bRAD (such as.
-BcgI derived) species-specific markers of a prebuilt and comprehensive 2b-Tag-DB based on the NCBI Refseq (Oct., 2019).
+BcgI derived) species-specific markers of a prebuilt 2b-Tag-DB based on the NCBI Refseq (Oct., 2019).

 (3) **Quantitative analysis** Estimate the microbial abundances more precisely based on the 2bRAD species-specific markers in a sample-specific 2b-Tag-DB that contains only condidate genomes that identified in the given biolgical sample.
 Given the sample-specific 2b-Tag-DB is more compact, it produces more species-specific 2bRAD markers than the original 2b-Tag-DB and results in more accurate prediction of relative abundance of taxa.